What Is the Village

 Deployment Facts

-- Duration: 11+ months in production
+- Duration: 18+ months in production

-- Tenant Model: Single-tenant (multi-tenant planned)
+- Tenant Model: Multi-tenant (multiple communities)

 - AI Features: 4 governed features live